Q42/autovars/README.md

 of the React component lifecycle with automatically executing functions, the results of which can be accessed through `.autovars`.

-## Show me an example!
-See the examples directory for examples.

 ## API
 When you add the `AutoVarMixin` to your React component, the following will be added to the component.